Perhaps one of the most common questions asked of authors is: “Where did the idea for this story come from?”

 Becky, Dean’s little sister.
 I don’t know why, but she really reminds me of my sisters (I have four).
 Not that any of my sisters have crazy hair or really bizarre hobbies.
 There is something nostalgic about the dynamic between Dean and Becky, and I really enjoy writing scenes where they’re interacting.

 A close second, however, is Mr. Woodward.
 I based him loosely on a teacher I had in high school who was, hands down, my favorite teacher from any year in any school.
+My real teacher’s name was close to “Woodward” and anyone I went to school with would know who Dean’s teacher was based on.
 He was a guy you knew had lived a crazy, interesting life just by looking at him, but his stories were just too crazy to be real… only they were real.
 I still smile when I think about some of his classes.

 How long did it take you to write the first book?